 There are a few walking trails in the park too.
 Some of them are long treks, which take a few days, so it may not be best to do these unless you’re experienced.
 There are some shorter ones, which will allow you to see the beautiful wildlife in Wilson’s Promontory.

 I can’t recommend Wilson’s Promontory enough, and if you get the chance to visit, you should definitely take it!

 Recommended by Jane from Explore The Great Ocean Road

-The Otways extend for miles behind the towns of Lorne and Apollo Bay, along the Great Ocean Road.
+As a great day trip from Melbourne, The Otways extend for miles behind the towns of Lorne and Apollo Bay along the famous Great Ocean Road.
 Waterfalls, cool temperate rainforest and fantastic bushwalking tracks are easily accessible.